AnkerPay/Anker-Docker-Core/README.md

 ```text
 nano anker.conf
 ```
+`CTRL-O` - save file

+`CTRL-X` - exit from nano

 Node should be runing in NON-DAEMON mode.
 If in your config have line `daemon=1` you should delete it.

 Build image and run container
 ```text